Anisbtk/task2-fasttrack-solutions/README.md

 │       └── health-check-ci.yml             # GitHub Actions workflow (optional for CI/CD)
 │
-├── README.md                               # Documentation for how to use the script │
+├── README.md                               # Documentation for how to use the script
-└── requirements.txt                        # Dependencies for the Python script (requests library)
 ```

 ## Prerequisites